-Since the most sunlight hits panels from March to October when the days are long, summer production of your solar system will pick up any slack during the winter.
+Since the most sunlight hits panels from March to October when the days are long, the summer production of your solar system will pick up any slack during the winter.

 Do solar panels require maintenance in winter?

-Solar panels work in all seasons, but they can require some maintenance, but studies by NAIT have shown a minimal improvement in the efficiency of 1-5%.
+Solar panels work in all seasons, but they can require some maintenance, studies by NAIT have shown a minimal improvement in the efficiency of 1-5%.

 Also, be aware the method of cleaning solar panels may damage the surface.
 Only use a soft brush.
 Anything coarse, wire brushes, or sticks have the potential to scratch and damage cells.